Approach to Poisonings

 A migrant worker is found wandering on a deserted road.
-He is confused, sweating and wheezing.
-You notice that he has been incontinent.
-His vitals are as follows: Pulse 36, respiratory rate 24, Blood pressure 100/68, Temp 98F, Sat 96% on room air.
+She is confused, sweating and wheezing.
+You notice that she has been incontinent.
+Her vitals are as follows: HR 36, RR rate 24, BP 100/68, Temp 98F, O2 Sat 96% on room air.

 - Diaphoresis and defecation

 - Excessive bradycardia or tachycardia (muscarinic or nicotinic)

 Sources of cholinergic poisoning include organophosphate poisoning (pesticides) and nerve agents

 Treatment: Atropine, pralidoxime, decontaminate.
 The administration of atropine should continue until improvement in the symptoms of bronchospasm and bronchorrhea, with an initial dose of 2 to 5 mg and repeated every 5 minutes to maintain improvement in symptoms.
 Additional doses are likely going to be required.
 For more information on this topic please see the NCBI resource at this link: https://www.ncbi.nlm.nih.gov/books/NBK539783/

 A young college student is brought in by EMS after becoming combative at a concert.
 He is very agitated and altered and requires restraints.
 His vitals are as follows: HR 138, RR 24, BP 154/92, Temp 101.2, O2 Sat 98% on room air.
 Physical Exam reveals mydriasis, flushed skin, sweating and agitation.

 Sympathomimetic poisonings are commonplace to the Emergency Department and the adept physician will have experience in managing these patients.
 As the name implies this toxidromes is going to present with increased sympathetic nervous system stimulation.
 The classic sympathomimetic syndrome is a fight or flight response: